AAROC/DevOps/README.md

 # Communicating and Collaborating.

 We're on [sagrid](https://sagrid.slack.com) team on Slack.io.
 Come on over if you want to hang out and work with us.
 If you have something you want to help on, see [Contributing.md](CONTRIBUTING.md).
 The usual [workflow](https://guides.github.com/introduction/flow/index.html) for collaboration on Github is recommended.
-If you want to request documentation or guides, or would like to contrbute to the more 'meta' aspects, discuss these things with on [slack].
+If you want to request documentation or guides, or would like to contrbute to the more 'meta' aspects, discuss these things with on [slack](http://slack.io).

 ## Development Status and Roadmap